MaciejWorwa/WFRP_2ed_Battle/README.md

 # Environment

 The game was developed in Unity Engine.
-At the moment only Windows operating system is supported.
+List of supported OS:
+- [x] Windows
+- [x] Linux

 # Language Pack